mercadopago/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 ### Link a Mercado Pago account to your application

-To operate on your sellers' name via their Mercado Pago accounts you need to request their authorization first.
+To operate on your seller's name via their Mercado Pago accounts you need to request their authorization first.

 To do this, you need to include a URL in your application to redirect sellers to the authorization site.